jrobind/dev-jot/README.md

 npm i
 ```

-Because the project uses JavaScript modules, you may encounter CORS errors if you try to access files on your local filesystem with JavaScript.
+Because the default project version uses JavaScript modules, you may encounter CORS errors if you try to access files on your local filesystem with JavaScript.
 I'd recommend using VS Code as your IDE and I'd also recommend installing the VS Code [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.
 The live project is served from `/public` so you will need to point Live Server here too.
 To do this:

 1. Access the Live Extension settings in VS code by clicking the cog icon and selecting 'Extension Settings'